 Good Samaritan offers traditional hospital services such as emergency medicine, cancer care, burn reconstruction, pediatrics, urology, internal medicine and primary care.
 Like a number of Baltimore hospitals, Good Sam has achieved some renown in rehabilitation and orthopedics.
 The hospital has also recently made a name for itself in providing care to patients 65 and older.

 Most Good Samaritan medical malpractice lawsuits are filed in Baltimore City.
 The City is one of the preferred venues for medical malpractice cases because of fair judges, a compassionate and smart jury pool, and fast complaint-to-trial deadlines.
-Baltimore City has been home to at least two exemplary medical malpractice verdicts in Baltimore City in 2012, including a $55 million verdict and a $21 million verdict.
+Baltimore City has been home to at least two exemplary medical malpractice verdicts in Baltimore City, including a $55 million verdict and a $21 million verdict.

-- Learn about lawsuit against a Good Samaritan nursing home
+- Learn about a lawsuit against a Good Samaritan nursing home

 - Look the settlement ranges in Maryland malpractice cases